kkamboj347/Laravel-Project/README.md

 ## when add data/ create data as in database then create a new Model related task by this command
 php artisan make:model Modelname

+## after create data in database then show/ read all data in the table form

+## after show all data in table form then work on the edit data from